 You can change the operation from pull to push or vice versa as follows:

-- 1. Make sure the wheel lock has been disengaged from the tire. - 2.
-Remove the Socket Head Cap screw and reposition it to either the "Pull to Lock" or "Push to Lock" position, as desired.
-See Figure 10-7. - 3.
-Securely tighten the Socket Head Cap screw.
+1. Remove the Socket Head cap screw and reposition it to either the "Pull to Lock" or "Push to Lock" position, as desired.
+See Figure 10-7.

+2. Securely tighten the Socket Head cap screw.